redhat-openshift-ecosystem/ocp-olm-catalog-validator/README.md

 ### From source-code

 Run `make install` to be able to build and install the binary locally.
+Note that you must have Go 1.16 version installed.

 ## Usage